Olimi II of Tooro

 Rukirabasaija Kasunga Nyaika Kyebambe l was Omukama of the Tooro Kingdom, from 1872 until 1875.
 He was the fifth (5th) Omukama of Tooro.

+Background

+The Kingdom of Tooro emerged in the sixteenth century as a breakaway state from the larger Bunyoro-Kitara kingdom.
+It was founded by members of the Babiito dynasty, which claimed descent from the rulers of Bunyoro and provided Tooro with its early monarchs.

+The regnal name Olimi was borne by several kings of Tooro, and numerical distinctions are used by modern historians to differentiate them.

 Claim to the throne

 He was the eldest son of Kaboyo Olimi l, Omukama of Tooro, who reigned between 1866 and 1871 and between 1871 and 1872.
 It is not known who his mother was.
 He ascended to the throne following the death of his father in 1872.

 Married life

 The wives of Omukama Olimi II included: